-Director of Elections Rich Chrismer requested the expenditure in late February.
+Director of Elections Rich Chrismer in late February.
 Councilman Joe Cronin, R-District 1, was the only council member to vote against the bid.
 One of his objections was the absence of competing bids.

 “I believe that the director of elections should be given deference in determining the need to replace equipment and which machines to purchase,” Ehlmann said.
 “However, under the Charter, they are subject to county government regulations when it comes to personnel and purchasing.”

 Ehlmann said the issue is not with voting machines or with Chrismer, but with getting one bid for such a large purchase.
 The contract with Henry Adkins & Son called for $1.2 million in additional spending, after a trade-in credit of $76,176 from the current system.

 “Anytime we have $1.2 million in expenditures and only one bid, I’m going to be very suspicious,” Ehlmann told Patch Tuesday.